Philipse family: History

-The family is of Frisian origin.
-Frederick Philipse (1636–1702), first Lord and founder of Philipsburg Manor, had eleven children with his first wife, Margaret Hardenbrook de Vries.
+The Philipse family is of Bohemian origin.
+According to Supreme Court Justice John Jay, (whose maternal grandmother, Eva de Vries, had been adopted by Frederick Philipse upon his marriage to Margaret Hardenbroeck): "Frederick Philipse, whose family, originally of Bohemia, had been compelled by popish persecution to take refuge in Holland, whence he had emigrated to New York."
+Frederick Philipse (1636–1702), first lord and founder of Philipsburg Manor, had eleven children with his first wife, Margaret Hardenbrook de Vries.
 She died in 1691.
 A year later, Frederick married the widow Catharine Van Cortlandt Derval, who survived him for many years.

 She was the sister of Stephanus Van Cortlandt, an adviser to the provincial governor.
 Her brother Jacobus Van Cortlandt married Frederick's adopted daughter Eva and their son Frederick Van Cortlandt later built the Van Cortlandt House in Van Cortlandt Park in the Bronx, New York.
 Jacobus and Eva's daughter, Mary, was the mother of John Jay by her marriage to Peter Jay.